David M. White

 Public Affairs Office

-An avid golfer, Holmes is excitedly waiting on her hearing aid fitting.
+Most insurance companies and TRICARE do not cover hearing aids or, in some cases, the benefit is severely limited.The audiology clinic at EAMC is a direct-referral clinic, meaning patients do not have to go through their primary care provider to get an appointment.An avid golfer, Holmes is excitedly waiting on her hearing aid fitting.
 Delivery takes two to three weeks after the initial testing and fitting has been completed.
 Once the device arrives and final adjustments have been made, she will be back on the golf course, out of the quiet of hearing loss, listening to birds she doesn't know she hasn't been hearing.